Timeline

 LIFE

 1948.
 Born in London.
-Conducted the school choir and orchestra when aged six.
-His Headmaster marked him out to be a musician/conductor.
+Conducted the school choir and orchestra aged six.
+His headmaster marked him out to be a musician/conductor.

 1955.
 Family moved to Swindon, Wiltshire.